srikanthkakumanu/do-java/app/src/main/java/functional/README.md

 ## **Functional Programming (FP) Principles and Concepts**

-There some some key principles for functional programming:
+There are some key principles for functional programming:

 - First-class and higher-order functions
 - Pure functions